 Kathryn Boor is a Professor in the Department of Food Science.
 She studied at Cornell University (B.S. in Food Science), the University of Wisconsin (M.S. in Food Science) and the University of California, Davis (Ph.D. in Microbiology in 1994).
 She joined the Cornell faculty in 1994 and is a member of the Graduate Fields of Food Science, Microbiology and Environmental Toxicology.
 Kathryn has an extension/research appointment.
 She is the director of the Milk Quality Improvement Program.
 She serves as coordinator of the Cornell Food and Water Safety Program and as director of the Food Safety Graduate Training Program, including the USDA National Needs Development Program.
-Dr. Boor participates in the Infection and Pathobiology Program and in the Cornell Genomics Initiative.
-She also currently serves as the Secretary and Scientific Advisor of the New York State Cheese Manufacturers' Association.
+Dr. Boor participates in the Infection and Pathobiology Program at Cornell and currently serves as the Secretary and Scientific Advisor of the New York State Cheese Manufacturers' Association.
 She served on the Board of Directors of the American Dairy Science Association and was the 1999-2000 President of the New York State Association for Food Protection.
 Dr. Boor is also a member of the Editorial Boards of the Journal of Food Protection and Applied and Environmental Microbiology.Research

 Kathryn Boor’s research program focuses on determining factors that affect the presence and persistence of pathogenic and spoilage organisms in food products intended for human consumption.
 The specific goals of her research program are to identify and characterize bacterial systems that affect survival and transmission of foodborne microbes, including Listeria monocytogenes and spore-forming bacteria, throughout food systems.
 Her specific objectives are to integrate the tools of molecular biology and phenotypic microbiology to: (i) identify and characterize genetic factors that link the ability of bacteria to survive under various conditions, including in foods and in food processing environments, with their ability to cause human and animal disease; and (ii) rapidly identify and track spoilage and pathogenic bacteria in food systems.
 Research results associated with objective (i) have improved our understanding of specific cellular mechanisms that contribute to bacterial survival under widely varying environmental conditions.
 The latter objective directly links her research program with her extension program, in that projects undertaken are driven by current and future food industry needs.
 Dr. Boor’s major research accomplishments in tracking bacterial contaminants in food processing systems also have been used to generate focused educational opportunities for the dairy industry.